 A number of cycle routes have now been established in our area and these can be viewed through the following link: www.sustrans.org.uk/walesroutes

-We have recently completed our consultation on an Integrated Network Map for the Rhondda Cynon Taf area.
-This map contains details of the proposed active travel routes that we will seek to deliver over the next 15 years and it has been drawn-up using the information that we received from a previous consultation exercise a few years ago as well as from our examination of a number of statutory documents such as the Council's Local Development Plan.
+In 2017 we undertook a consultation exercise on an Integrated Network Map for the Rhondda Cynon Taf area.
+This map contains details of the proposed active travel routes that we will seek to deliver over the next 15 years.
+It had been drawn-up using information that we had received from a previous consultation exercise a few years ago as well as from our examination of a number of statutory documents such as the Council's Local Development Plan.

 Pontypridd Sustainable Travel Guide